Muscatine is a city in Muscatine County, Iowa, US. The town is positioned along the Mississippi River and is nicknamed the “Pearl of the Mississippi.”

-The complex covers an area of 41 acres and features 8 full-sized soccer fields.
-What’s more, two of the 8 full-sized soccer fields have amended soil and are international-sized.
+The complex covers an area of 41 acres and features eight full-sized soccer fields.
+Moreover, two of the eight full-sized soccer fields have amended soil and are international-sized.
 The soccer complex hosts several events sponsored by the state, nation, and location leagues.
 Individuals of all age groups participate in the events.

 9. Deep Lakes Park

-You can engage in an array of activities at Deep Lakes Park from fishing, hiking, swimming, and nature study.
+You can engage in various activities at Deep Lakes Park, from fishing, hiking, swimming, and nature study.
 The 425-acre area of Muscatine is located south of Muscatine at 2552 Pettibone Avenue.

-Thousands of locals and tourists visit Deep Lakes to get the most out of this multi-activity park every year.
+Thousands of locals and tourists visit Deep Lakes every year to get the most out of this multi-activity park.
 It has numerous grassy areas, dunes, and ponds that are ideal to explore.

 The park also features a 55-acre Lake Chester.
 You can catch Catfish, Bluegill, and Bass in the lakes and ponds of the park.
 Besides, there’s a swimming beach for you to swim with your friends and family.

-Nonetheless, make sure you swim within the marked boundary and only if you’re a pro swimmer because there are no lifeguards on duty.
+Nonetheless, ensure you swim within the marked boundary and only if you’re a pro swimmer because there are no lifeguards on duty.

 See Related: Best National Parks to Visit in November